Are massage guns a gimmick?

 For more info: General Purpose Massager

 Some professional machines are designed to do larger areas.
-As shown in this pic they tend to have large plates that either goes up and down, or rocks side to side.
-Newton’s law of physics state that for every action there is an equal and opposite reaction, so these machines can vibrate considerably, making them uncomfortable to hold.
-Because of this some manufacturers actually limit these machines to less than 2000 rpm.
+As shown in this pic they tend to have large plates that either go up and down, or rock side to side.
+Newton’s law of physics states that for every action there is an equal and opposite reaction, so these machines can vibrate considerably, making them uncomfortable to hold and would bounce around is used at higher speeds.

 Our large area massager